Prathamm-sahu/gathertown/README.md

 Make a live cursor project by ably

+To make protected route in next.js
+1. You can check session in each components
+2. You can add middleware in next.js

 export PORT=3000 && npm run dev
 export DATABASE_URL="prostgres://aviven.io" ---> This is the way to inject .env variables in nodejs application.